burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

     return x0, y0, w, h
 ```

-This function receives list of strings and returns 4 integers we need.
-After that we're appending our box to Sequence object `self.boxes.append((line.strip(), x0, y0, w, h))` and read next line.
+This function receives a list of strings and returns 4 integers we need.
+After that, we're appending our box to Sequence object `self.boxes.append((line.strip(), x0, y0, w, h))` and read the next line.

 Everything seems fine and we should be ready to move to the next part, but if we try to execute this code it will fail.